tjiiv-cprg/MonoRUn/README.md

 # MonoRUn
-[CVPR'21] MonoRUn: Monocular 3D Object Detection by Self-Supervised Reconstruction and Uncertainty Propagation
+[CVPR'21] MonoRUn: Monocular 3D Object Detection by Reconstruction and Uncertainty Propagation

 Code will be released before the conference.